-- 2.1 Apply TAL GOLD STAR 6 rapid-setting adhesive to the background using a notched trowel. - In this tiling situation it is imperative that there is a solid bed of adhesive at least 5mm thick behind each tile.
+- 2.1 Apply TAL MARBLEFIX light-coloured rapid-setting adhesive to the background using a notched trowel. - 2.2 In this tiling situation it is imperative that there is a solid bed of adhesive at least 5mm thick behind each tile.
 We would recommend the use of a notched FLOOR TROWEL. - 2.3 At no time spread more adhesive than can be tiled onto in 10 15 minutes.
 Depending on atmospheric conditions, this will normally be around 1 square metre.
 This prevents the adhesive from drying or "skinning" before the tiles are applied. - 2.4 Bed dry tiles (do not soak) firmly into the wet adhesive with a twisting action to ensure full contact between the background, tiles and adhesive.
 Tiles should be well tapped home with a rubber mallet or the wooden handle of a trowel.
-It is sound practice to remove the occasional tile to ensure that good contact has been achieved. - 2.5 When using heavily lugged tiles, or tiles with a very irregular back profile, it is good practice to butter the back of each tile, ensuring that the grooves or dovetails are completely filled with adhesive. - 2.6 Clean off any surplus adhesive remaining on the face of tiles and between the joints with a damp sponge before the adhesive dries. - 2.7 Never butt joint tiles.
+It is sound practice to remove the occasional tile to ensure that good contact has been achieved. - 2.5 Clean off any surplus adhesive remaining on the face of tiles and between the joints with a damp sponge before the adhesive dries. - 2.6 Never butt joint tiles.
 Joints are required to allow the individual tiles to move with respect to each other and thus avoid a compressive stress build-up.
 They are also required as vents for the tile adhesive to cure.
-The joints between these tiles must be a minimum of 5mm wide. - 2.8 Pot life of the adhesive will vary with climatic conditions.
-Under no circumstances should adhesive which has been left standing for too long be reconstituted by adding more liquid. - 2.9 Do not tile over structural, expansion or cold joints in the background.
-These joints must be extended through the various layers to the surface. - 2.10 NOTE: Ensure that heavy and /or large format tiles are well supported by means of a batten or some type of mechanical device until such time that the adhesive has set sufficiently.
+The joints between these tiles must be a minimum of 3mm wide. - 2.7 Pot life of the adhesive will vary with climatic conditions.
+Under no circumstances should adhesive which has been left standing for too long be reconstituted by adding more liquid. - 2.8 Do not tile over structural, expansion or cold joints in the background.
+These joints must be extended through the various layers to the surface. - 2.9 NOTE: Ensure that heavy and/or large format wall tiles are well supported by means of a batten or some type of mechanical device until such time that the adhesive has set sufficiently.
 In this situation it will be 6 hours.